redmixtv/pyclicker/README.md

 # pyclicker
-Basic Auto Clicker made in python (w shake)
+Basic Auto Clicker made in python (w shake)<br />

+idk about the randomization but didnt flag any public anticheat 12/2024